SaharSherwani/595_Final-Project_Sahar/index.md

 #### Research Questions

 1. **How has the racial composition of D.C. public schools changed between the 2012–2013 and 2018–2019 school years?**
-2. **How do changes in racial and ethnic composition (especially Black and Hispanic populations) relate to educational outcomes or changes resource allocations?**
+2. **How do changes in racial and ethnic composition (especially Non-Hispanic Black and Hispanic populations) relate to educational outcomes or changes resource allocations?**

 ---